jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 All you need to do is assign the input parameters, ‘run’ the object, and assign the output to other objects.

 For an object to have a reference to a command, you *have to* be able to define a *relation* between a command and an object.
 This is only possible, if a command *is* an object.
-If you want to do that, you *have* to implement commands as a concept.
+If you want to do that, you *have* to implement commands as an aspect.

 A command itself can also contain related command references, which are then considered parameters of the command.